vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 We also have active monitoring of the worldwide accessibility of our web frontends.
 These alerts are sent to our internal Slack and to the email of our server administrators.

-### Prometheus & Grafana
+### Loki & Grafana

-We have a cloud-hosted instance of [Prometheus](https://prometheus.io) which collects metrics from Mastodon via its integrated StatsD system.
-[Loki](https://grafana.com/oss/loki/) is additionally used to collect logging from various components such as Nginx.
+We have a cloud-hosted instance of [Loki](https://grafana.com/oss/loki/) used to collect logging from various components such as Nginx.
 [Grafana](https://grafana.com/grafana/) is then used to visualize the metrics on dashboards, or to search logs.

 ![Grafana Screenshot](https://cdn.vmst.io/docs/grafana-screenshot.png)